 The Adventure Begins

-You could say our family has been home educating for 30 years.
+You could say our family has been home educating for 35 years.
 That is when our eldest son was born, and we discovered the joy of raising and training children.
-We officially began the search for the proper way to educate our children in an institutional setting over 25 years ago.
+We officially began the search for the proper way to educate our children in an institutional setting over 30 years ago.
 The journey began when we had the choice of entering our bright young son as the youngest or the eldest in his grade one class at the local school.
-Every parent who had been through this decision that we spoke with said that holding a boy back was the best way to go.
+Every paren tthat we spoke with who had been through this decision said that holding their boy back was the best way to go.
 If they had sent their child to school as the youngest in his class they regretted it.
 If they sent him in as an older, more mature child they claimed it was "the best thing we ever did".

 We first learned about home education at about the time we were examining these options.
 I was sure that was the dumbest thing I had ever heard of.
 I was never going to do that!
 Never say never.
 By spring break of Kindergarten we had taken our eldest child out "to see if we could do this thing".
 And we could.
 And so can you.